7.2 - The evaluation process

 Source: Freepik

-The evaluation of a Bilan Carbone® comprises several steps, each of which may involve one or more actors.
-To go into detail on this process, a diagram is offered in the Guide for the evaluation of a Bilan Carbone®.
+The evaluation of a Bilan Carbone® comprises several stages, each of which may involve one or more actors.
+To go into detail of this process, a diagram is offered in the Guide for the evaluation of a Bilan Carbone®.

 Structure of an evaluation

-The evaluation carried out by the authorised experts is structured into four steps:
+The evaluation carried out by the authorised experts is structured into four stages:

 1. The collection of general information specific to the evaluation for monitoring and traceability purposes